 To be granted a life is also receiving a right to a presence, to a public presence before the law and to a private presence, or an acknowledgeable presence with and for one's kin.

 As such enforced disappearances violate numerous human rights, be them in law or in jus cogens.
-As need be, we will recall that there is an unanswered invitation of the Working Group on Enforced or Involuntary Disappearances to visit the country.
-There is, as know of today, N/no cases of enforced disappearances listed by the working group13.
+There are, as know of today in Kenya, no cases of enforced disappearances listed by the working group on enforced disappearances13.